mikecerton/Apache_Airflow_Basic/README.md

 # Apache_Airflow_Tutorial

-&emsp;This repository contains a comprehensive guide to get started with Apache Airflow.
-It includes step-by-step instructions, code examples.
+&emsp;This repository offers an easy-to-follow guide on Apache Airflow, explaining the basics of creating, running, and managing data pipelines.

 ### install Apache Airflow using docker